mehwaffle10/Waffle_Balance/README.md

 - Decreased coins per assist from 8 to 6 (15 to 12 for builders)

 ### Assists
+- Players now get assists if they stunned a player within 3 seconds of their death
 - Fixed an issue where assists were not counted after a zero damage hit
 - Fixed an issue where assists did not display properly on clients